runely/calendar-homey/README.txt

 - Open settings (configure app)
     - Paste in the ical link and give it a name
     - Change the date/time format or use the default (your choice)
-        - All tokens supported in **moment.format()** is also supported here: https://momentjscom.readthedocs.io/en/latest/moment/04-displaying/01-format/
+        - All tokens supported in "moment.format()" is also supported here: https://momentjscom.readthedocs.io/en/latest/moment/04-displaying/01-format/
     - Choose whether or not you want next event tags per calendar.
 Default is off
 - To be notified of any synchronization errors, create a flow using the trigger "Synchronization error occurred"